ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 $ pipx ensure path
 ```

-Just a tip on using pipx, if you wan to use a specific Python version in your pipx environments, I recommend setting an environment variable in your shell start-up script (e.g. in "~/.zshrc") to change the version to use pyenv's path.
-This important when using Poetry, since Poetry will inherit the Python version from pipx to create its virtual own environments.
+Just a tip on using pipx, if you wish to use a specific Python version in your pipx environments, I recommend setting an environment variable in your shell start-up script (e.g. in '~/.zshrc') to change the version to use pyenv's path.
+This is important when using Poetry, since Poetry will inherit the Python version from pipx in order to create its own virtual environments.
 ```bash
 # ~/.zshrc
 export PIPX_DEFAULT_PYTHON=/Users/user/.pyenv/shims/python